-If you do not pay any employees for a full tax month, that is the 6th of one month until the 5th of the following month, you need to notify HMRC to avoid them raising estimated charges against your PAYE account.
+If you do not pay any employees for a full tax month, that is the 6th of one month until the 5th of the following month, you need to notify HMRC to avoid estimated charges against raised your PAYE account.

 You can do this by creating a No Payment EPS or a “no payment to any employees report”.

-You must send a No Payment EPS by the 19th of the following tax month or HMRC will send you a notice estimating how much you owe.
+You must send a No Payment EPS between the 6th and the 19th of the following tax month or HMRC will send you a notice estimating how much you owe.

 Create a No Payment EPS for one month